Q. When does the program start and what is the target review date for the program?

 A. The program officially begins every semester of each year.
-If students have met the majority of pre-requisite courses, applicants may enter at the beginning of each semester if seats are available with the program coordinator and Chairperson’s approval.
+If students have met the majority of requirements courses, students may enter at the beginning of each semester if seats are available with the program coordinator and Chairperson’s approval.

-A. To apply to the program, you must have ENC 1101 – English Composition 1 completed.
+A. To request a milestone review to progress to discipline classes, you must have ENC 1101 – English Composition 1 completed.

 Q. What kind of degree will I be awarded when I graduate?